 - The pressure to people please is an ever present battle that you have to consciously make an effort not to do in conforming to the wants, needs, or pressures in not disappointing others.

 - You are naturally in tune to the atmosphere you enter, and you notice quickly the moods of the people you interact with.
-You feel it’s your responsibility to make things right, fix, or settled.
+You feel it’s your responsibility to make things right, fix,, comfortable for all, and settled.

 - Needy people, possessive, and domineering personalities draw to you as my mom would say “white on rice” projecting their issues on to you without thought.
 They pick up our need to help, care, solve, and make things better for the word around us.
 They oftentimes take advantage of our genuine nature of compassion, generosity, politeness, and extension of common courtesy using it for personal gain.
 Our energy is used as a temporary high or emotional bandaid for their deep seeded issues.